scramsay051200/GettingAndCleaningData_CourseProject/CodeBook.md

     write.table(tidyData, "./TidyData.txt", sep = ",", row.names = FALSE)
 ```

+### Notes on Units of Merged and Tidy Data Sets

+The "SubjectId" and "ActivityName" variables in the final "Merged.txt" and
+"TidyData.txt" data sets are unitless values representing the subjects (people)
+and activity names (respectivey) associated with each row of data.
+The original
+X, Y, and Z acceleration signals from the various accelerometers recorded in the
+test and train data sets are in standard gravity units 'g'.
+However, the
+"Features" worked with in the "Merged.txt" and "TidyData.txt" are normalized and
+bounded within the range of [-1,1].
+As a result, they are also unitless.

 ### Description of Tidy Data Set

 | Variable                             | Description                                                       |